How to Visit Sycamore Falls, Arizona

 Williams, a small town in Northern Arizona, entices with its historic heritage and rustic vibe.
 Neither of these intrigued me at first, though.
 We had seen some of the most incredible landscapes in Utah, Arizona, Nevada, and California by the time we arrived here.
 So the bar was raised too high already.

-Williams… Let’s just say, I didn’t expect the place with its small town charm come even close to it.
-Yet the city superseded my expectation.
+Williams… Let’s just say, I didn’t expect the place with its small town charm to come even close to it.
+Yet the city superseded all my expectations.
 To be precise, not Williams itself, but Sycamore Falls, a natural landmark that was said to be one of the most scenic places to visit nearby.

 Visit Sycamore Canyon and Sycamore Falls

-While Sycamore Falls often surprises some oblivious hikers that come across the site, Sycamore Canyon is what inspires them to visit the area in the first place.
+While Sycamore Falls often surprises some oblivious hikers that come across the site, Sycamore Canyon is what inspires them in the first place.
 The scenic canyon begins in a ponderosa pine forest on the outskirts of Williams and stretches through three national forests all the way to the Verde Valley.
-Home to diverse species of plants and animals, the area belongs to the Sycamore Canyon Wilderness.
+Home to diverse species of plants and animals, the area is a part of the Sycamore Canyon Wilderness.

 Here the long canyon with towering cliffs comes to a fork.
-The head of each of its branches houses two seasonal waterfalls, known as Sycamore Falls, that often culminate the visit to this secluded wilderness.
+The head of each of its branches houses two seasonal waterfalls, known as Sycamore Falls, the highlights of this secluded wilderness.

 Location